vasilakisfil/Introspected-REST/README.md

 > --- [RFC 7231](https://tools.ietf.org/html/rfc7231)
 >

+This solution has the advantage of solving the MicroTypes announcement in the HTTP protocol without being tight to a specific serialization.
+However it does have a couple of drawbacks.
+First and foremost, the link header size is limited and if other headers of the response are already overloaded then the server might refuse to render the response to the client but instead return an HTTP error possibly "413 Request Entity Too Large" or "414 Request-URI Too Long" although there isn't one explicitly defined for such case.
+A possible solution to this could be [Linkset: A Link Relation Type for Link Sets](https://tools.ietf.org/html/draft-wilde-linkset-link-rel-02)
+RFC if published as it's currently in draft state.
+A linkset could group together a set of links under and provide them to the client by reference.
+However such solution would make things a bit more complex, and eventually the MicroTypes announcement wouldn't be solved in the HTTP level as a LinkSet would provide a body as well.

+The secondAt the time being, there is a draft RFC that is being developed to solve such issues:
+The second

 We solve the problem of having it representation/serialization-agnostic, however it limits us (+no Media Types, +use of linksets, feels like rel should be used for very specific, generic things and not overloaded, we are reluctant to suggest it but we